 Today’s Connections — expert analysis

-- 🟢 Green (KINDS OF POEMS): BALLAD, EPIC, ODE, VILLANELLE
+- 🟢 Green (KINDS OF MELON): BITTER, MUSK, WATER, WINTER

 What is NYT Connections?

-NYT Connections is a daily word game where you’re given 16 words and must sort them into four groups of four that share a common link.
-The catch: some words are plausible members of more than one category, so spotting the intended connection is as much about eliminating decoys as it is about spotting obvious matches.
+NYT Connections is a daily word game where you’re shown 16 words and must group them into four sets of four that share a common theme.
+Groups can be literal, linguistic, cultural or playful — and some words are designed to look like they fit in more than one category.

 How to play NYT Connections